zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

     * SQL MI instance
     * Postgres instance

-## ArcBox Azure Region Compatibility

-ArcBox must be deployed to one of the following regions.
-Deploying ArcBox outside of these regions may result in unexpected results or deployment errors.

-* East US
-* East US 2
-* West US 2
-* North Europe
-* West Europe
-* UK South
-* Southeast Asia
-* Australia East

 ## Prerequisites

 * ArcBox requires 52 vCPUs when deploying with default parameters such as VM series/size.
 Ensure you have sufficient vCPU quota available in your Azure subscription and the region where you plan to deploy ArcBox.
 You can use the below Az CLI command to check your vCPU utilization.